Sample report

 Legal-oriented questions surfaced by the review — application representations, settlement authority, regulatory exposure, and similar items for counsel.

-Section 13 · First 72-Hour Checklist
+Section 13 · First 72-Hour Policy-Aware Checklist

 Policy-aware response timeline